runflame/mint/Specification.md

 bag_id[0..1] = [0xf1, 0xae]
 ```

-Note the the first 2 bytes are set to the bytes `F1 AE` indicating the Flame mainnet.
+Note that the first 2 bytes are set to the bytes `F1 AE` indicating the Flame mainnet.
 Testnet uses `F1 XX` prefix where the second byte `XX` indicates the version of the testnet.

 Tx root is defined as [Merkle root hash](zkvm-spec.md#merkle-binary-tree) of the sidechain transactions including the witness data.

-#### Height

-Each bag is identified by the block height to which it belongs.
-Sidechain blocks have the same height as their corresponding bitcoin blocks,
-although in practice their [bids](#bid) may be shifted due to delays or reorgs.

-The first sidechain block contains no transactions, empty state and has height `...` (TBD).

 #### Reward